sadscv/JournalReading/articles/2022Summer/【D832-833】How_to_improve_the_search_for_aliens.md

  >
 > **give rise to**:导致；使发生
  >
-> **Exotic beasts and how to find them**
- >

-3 From May 16th-20th, at AbSciCon, a **biennial **astrobiology meeting organised by the **American Geophysical Union** and held this time around in Atlanta, Georgia, astrobiologists including Dr Grefenstette considered that question and discussed ways to expand their searches in the coming decades, so that they might stand a better chance of recognising more exotic forms of life than are currently being sought.
+3 From May 16th-20th, at AbSciCon, a **biennial** astrobiology meeting organised by the **American Geophysical Union** and held this time around in Atlanta, Georgia, astrobiologists including Dr Grefenstette considered that question and discussed ways to expand their searches in the coming decades, so that they might stand a better chance of recognising more exotic forms of life than are currently being sought.
 To do this, they will need several strategies.
 The first begins by imagining the various different chemistries which exotic forms of life might employ, and using those to devise a wider set of potential biosignatures.
 On Earth, the most important molecules of life almost all involve carbon atoms.
-These are particularly** versatile **because they can form chemical bonds with up to four other atoms, including other carbons, to create complex molecular structures.
+These are particularly **versatile** because they can form chemical bonds with up to four other atoms, including other carbons, to create complex molecular structures.
 Carbon is the fourth most abundant element in the universe and the molecules it forms can survive for long periods in the sorts of temperatures and pressures found on Earth’s surface.

 > **exotic:**外来物
  >
-> **biennial **:两年一次的
+> **biennial** :两年一次的
  >
 > **American Geophysical Union**：美国地球物理联合会
  >
 > **versatile** ：通用的；多方面的；万用的
  >

 4 An exotic lifeform might **plausibly**, however, rely on silicon instead of carbon.
 Silicon sits just underneath carbon in the **periodic table** and thus shares with it the ability to bond with up to four other atoms.
-Familiar examples of the results are most of the huge diversity of minerals which make up rocks, for silicon is the second most common element in** Earth’s crust**.
+Familiar examples of the results are most of the huge diversity of minerals which make up rocks, for silicon is the second most common element in **Earth’s crust**.
 It is also the seventh most abundant in the universe, which means there is plenty of it available for potential silicon-based lifeforms to use.
 Alien life might, though, have its roots in something yet more exotic.
 In the laboratory, **metal oxide**s known as **polyoxymetalate**s have shown some remarkably lifelike abilities, such as being able to form membranes (**dubbed** “inorganic chemical cells” by Lee Cronin, a chemist at the University of Glasgow) and being able to assemble, with some chemical help, into complex structures **reminiscent** of dna.Whatever its building blocks, though, life will need a solvent in which to function.
 On Earth, that solvent is water.

 > **periodic table**：化学周期表